 She shook her head.
 And so he sat next to her as she opened the book.

-There was nothing written in the book as far as he could tell.
-And for some reason, he apologized to her while trying to remember what the man had told him.
+There was nothing written inside as far as he could tell.
+And for some reason, he apologized to her when it became apparent that nothing might be inside after all.
+He tried to remember what the man had said to him.
 He cleared his throat and spoke kindly.
 “He said if you were really Selva, you’d understand why it came back to you.”

 Her finger rested on the corner of a page that had been folded before but was now unfolded.
-She toyed with that corner repeatedly, as if she was trying to understand the thoughts of the lord.
+She toyed with that corner for a moment, as if she was trying to understand the thoughts of the lord.
 After a moment, her fingers resumed moving the pages until near the end, when she fell upon a place where a page was missing.

 Edmund’s chest tightened as he experienced sorrow on her behalf.
 He wished the answer she had drawn from the book had been better.
 He had hoped that the Count would prove himself different from the others.

 His fingers ran through his hair once before he sat back in his chair to watch the woman as she began to sleep.
 His eyelids began to weigh down with exhaustion, but he would not allow them to close.

 Even if he had wanted to sleep, he could not.
 The wet slap of the snow annoyed him, as did a faint whine that seemed to come from the window.